 A vendor may dedicate commercial-grade calibration and testing services purchased from domestic and international calibration and testing laboratories accredited by a signatory to the International Laboratory Accreditation Cooperation (ILAC) Mutual Recognition Arrangement (MRA).
 A vendor may take credit for ILAC accreditation in lieu of performing a commercial-grade survey as part of the commercial-grade dedication process.

-Verify that the vendor is adequately implementing the conditions listed in the SER of NEI 14-05, “Guidelines for the Use of Accreditation in Lieu of Commercial Grade Surveys for Procurement of Laboratory Calibration and Test Services,” (ADAMS Accession No. ).
+Verify that the vendor is adequately implementing the conditions listed in the SER of the Nuclear Energy Institute’s (NEI) document 14-05A , “Guidelines for the Use of Accreditation in Lieu of Commercial Grade Surveys for Procurement of Laboratory Calibration and Test Services,” Revision 1 (ADAMS Accession No. ML20322A019).

 The NRC continues to find the Arizona Public Service (APS) SER (ADAMS Accession No. ML052710224) to be an acceptable method for vendors to use as an alternative to implementing the ILAC accreditation process.
 For a vendor using the APS SER, refer to the APS SER to verify that the conditions listed are being adequately implemented.

 03.08 Identification and Control of Materials, Parts, and Components.